elswob/SCUBAT/README.md

 SCUBAT (Scaffolding Contigs Using BLAT And Transcripts) uses any set of transcripts to identify cases where a transcript is split over multiple genome fragments and attempts to use this information to scaffold the genome.

-#Requirements:

-BLAT (external) - to align the transcripts to the genome
+#Software Requirements:

-CAP3 (local) - to assemble scaffolds
+CAP3 - to assemble scaffolds

-GNU parallel (local) - to run the CAP3 assemblies in parallel
+GNU parallel - to run the CAP3 assemblies in parallel

+#Data requirments

+1. A genome in FASTA format
+2. A set  of transcripts in FASTA format
+3. A BLAT psl file aligning the transcripts to the genome

 #Quick guide